apache/incubator-graphar/java/README.md

 This directory contains the code and build system for the GraphAr Java library which powered by [Alibaba-FastFFI](https://github.com/alibaba/fastFFI).

+NOTE: This project is still under development, and we will release it soon.

 ## Dependencies

 ### Java